 ASUS Transformer Prime users running the stock .28 firmeware now have a new option called Simple I/O Scheduler, which has seen some pretty good results.
 Applied to the Transformer Prime by XDA Forum Member batoo, the scheduler comes in the form of a module that users can install and enjoy.
 According to batoo:

-I compiled SIO (Simple I/O scheduler) for Prime.
+I compiled SIO (Simple

-Posted April 17, 2012 By: Ian Stacy
+Posted April 17, 2012 at 08:00 am by Ian Stacy

 Creativity and resourcefulness are two crucial values a good developer must possess.
 Occasionally in the community a project or an idea pops up that utilizes these values to accomplish something other than fixing code or implementing features.
 From time to time, a user finds a creative new use for something they already have.
 One such resourceful Asus Transformer Prime owner, Jason Harrison (XDA Forum Member iksteh), used his tablet as a replacement CCD (Charge-Coupled Device) sensor for his telescope, churning out some really fantastic shots of the moon fueled by the power of Android.